samuelgozlan/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

     This feature is available in accounts with Amplitude Audiences.

-    There is a max number of recommended items that can be returned by API, default value is 50 and max value is 100.
-This can be changed on Amplitude Recommendation page.
+Amplitude recommends returning 50 items per request.
+The maximum allowable is 100 items.
+Update this value on the Amplitude Recommendation page.

 Retrieve a single recommendation by ID.